zhivkopetrov/robotics_v1/README.md

 # Helper utility node, exposing beginner-friendly API from the robot
 ros2 launch urscript_bridge launch.py

-# Helper GUI node, which can control real hardware or simulated robot
+# Helper GUI node, which can control real hardware or a simulated robot
 # The node is utilising the robot API exposed from the 'urscript_bridge' node
 ros2 launch ur_control_gui launch.py
 ```